DanielaRivkin/Mini-Project-network-security/README.md

 ## Project Overview

-The extension monitors browsing activity and checks visited URLs against a list of predefined suspicious or malicious sites.
+The extension monitors browsing activity and checks visited URLs against security intelligence services.
-When a match is found, the user is immediately alerted and navigation is blocked to help protect them from security threats.
+When a potentially harmful site is detected, the user is immediately alerted and navigation is blocked.

 ## Technologies Used

 - **JavaScript**
 - **HTML**
 - **Chrome Extensions API**
+  (Handles browser tabs, background scripts, and event management)
+- **VirusTotal API**
+  (Used to analyze URLs and detect known malicious domains in real-time)
 - **Manifest V2**

+## VirusTotal API

+The **VirusTotal API** aggregates data from multiple antivirus engines and URL scanning services.
+In this project, it was used to:
+- **Query the VirusTotal database** with the current website's URL
+- **Analyze responses** to determine if a website is flagged as malicious
+- **Block navigation** and **alert users** when malicious content is detected

+This integration ensures that users are protected not just by a static blacklist, but also by **up-to-date threat intelligence** from VirusTotal.

 ## Key Features

-- **Real-Time URL Monitoring**: Continuously monitors active browsing tabs.
+- **Real-Time URL Monitoring**: Continuously monitors browsing activity.
+- **Live Threat Analysis**: Checks visited URLs through the VirusTotal API.
-- **Malicious Site Detection**: Compares visited URLs to a blacklist of harmful websites.
+- **Malicious Site Blocking**: Prevents users from entering harmful websites.
-- **Blocking Mechanism**: Prevents access to detected malicious websites.
-- **User Alerts**: Notifies the user when a dangerous website is blocked.
+- **User Alerts**: Notifies the user upon detection of threats.

 ## Project Structure

 ```
 .
 ├── manifest.json          # Chrome extension configuration file
-├── background.js          # Background script for monitoring tabs
+├── background.js          # Background script for monitoring tabs and querying VirusTotal
 ├── popup.html             # User interface popup (optional)
 ├── popup.js               # Script for popup behavior (optional)
-├── blacklist.js           # List of blacklisted malicious URLs
+├── blacklist.js           # (Optional) Locally maintained blacklist of URLs
 ```

 ## How to Install